-SB23-006 passed the Senate and has been assigned to the House Agriculture, Water & Natural Resources Committee, where its hearing is scheduled for Monday, March 27th.
+SB23-006 passed the House Agriculture, Water & Natural Resources Committee and is waiting to be heard in House Appropriations.
+Its hearing is scheduled for Tuesday, April 18th.

 Position: Support Sponsors: Sen. Roberts & Sen. Rich, and Rep. McLachlan & Rep. Catlin

 Transportation & Telecommunications